joecupano/radiodash/README.md

    ```

 Out of these files, the core functionality is with radioDASH-ws_server.py running and serving
-radioDASH.html (HTML), radioDASH.css (CSS), radioDASH.js (JS) rom the directories they are
+radioDASH.html (HTML), radioDASH.css (CSS), radioDASH.js (JS) from the directories they are
+stored with.

+The framework uses SSLv3/TLS only.
+A untrusted self-signed certificate and server key are
+provided (radioDASH.crt and radioDASH.key) but it is HIGHLY RECOMMENDED these be replaced with
+your own trusted credentials.
+Know until you have done that you will see (harmless) iostream
+errors from STDOUT from the websocket server.

-stored.
-Browsers always look for a favicon hence the inclusion of static folder with a
+Browsers always look for a favicon hence the inclusion of favicon.ico in the static folder so
-favicon.ico so there are no unecessary errors to be distracted with.
+there are no unecessary errors to be distracted with.

 ### Dashboard Layout (HTML and CSS)